-Below includes a summary of the fees that you have paid to us in the year ended 31 March 2019 in line with the disclosures set out in FRC Ethical Standard and in statute.
+The fee table above includes a summary of the fees that you have paid to us in the year ended 31 March 2020 in line with the disclosures set out in FRC Ethical Standard and in statute.

-We confirm that none of the services listed in the table below has been provided on a contingent fee basis.
+We confirm that none of the services listed in the fee table above has been provided on a contingent fee basis.

-As at the date of this report, we are contracted to provide audit services for a further four years from 1 April 2019.
+As at the date of this report, we are contracted to provide audit services for a further three years from 1 April 2020.